-This is where the ability to look about and within becomes important.
-It doesn’t mean that we are on the wrong path just because something goes wrong.
-It could just mean that we need to grow more, to be able to continue the journey.
+This is where the ability to both look around you, and within yourself becomes important.
+It doesn’t mean that you are on the wrong path just because something goes wrong.
+It just means that you need to grow more, to be able to continue the journey.
 U-Turns don’t take you all the way back.
 They just take you back far enough that you can take the turn you missed.
-Life’s road twists and turns and no two directions are ever the same.
-So when you complete a U-turn it is just like turning down a side road.
-You can’t go backwards, although it seems like it some days.
-Trying to go backwards is very disappointing, because we can’t recreate what we left behind.
-We changed and so did everyone else.
+Life’s road twists and turns.
+There are no two directions that are ever the same.
+So when you complete a U-turn it is just like taking a right hand turn.
+You can’t truly go backwards, although it seems like it some days.
+Trying to is very disappointing, as you can’t recreate what we left behind.
+You changed and so did everyone else.

 I have always maintained that U-turns are part of every journey to some place that I don’t know.
 I expect them, I laugh when they happen.
 U-Turns can be really interesting.
 What I have learned in my life is that every single experience has something important in it that I needed to learn.
 I may only understand later, why that piece of knowledge was required.

 He had hired a free lance writer to create a manual for the mortgage brokers he worked with, and she seemed unable to finish the project, so as part of my job I took that project to completion.
 Then two weeks later I was laid off, when the interest rates hiked up and his business slowed down.
-I really yelled at myself, because I felt I had made a wrong decision in taking that job and should have stayed where I was, safe in my comfort zone.
+I really yelled at myself, because I felt I had made a wrong decision in taking that job.
+I felt I should have stayed where I was, safe in my comfort zone.